spoonapps/docs/doc/hub/repos/repositories.md

 # Then commit the container to an image
 > spoon commit 125ee2932 <image>

-# Push an image to the hub
+# Push an image to the Hub
 > spoon push <image>

 # The image is now pushed to the logged-in profile
 ```

-Now go to the repository details page on the hub and favorite your project with the **Star** button.
+Now go to the repository details page on the Hub and favorite your project with the **Star** button.